-2 Cavity wall insulation
+1 Cavity wall insulation

-Cavity wall insulation, to fill the gap between the inner and outer layers of external walls with an insulating material, reduces heat loss.
-The insulation material is pumped into the gap through small holes that are drilled into the outer walls, and the holes are made good afterwards.
-As specialist machinery is used to fill the cavity, a professional installation company should carry out this work, and they should carry out a thorough survey before commencing work to be sure that this type of insulation is right for this home.
+Cavity wall insulation, to fill the gap between the inner and outer layers of external walls with an insulating material, reduces heat loss this will improve levels of comfort, reduce energy use and lower fuel bills.
+The insulation material is pumped into the gap through smal holes that are drilled into the outer walls, and the holes are made good afterwards.
+As specialist machinery is used to fill the cavity, a professional installation company should carry out this work, and they should carry out a thorough survey before commencing work to ensure that this type of insulation is suitable for this home.
 They should also provide a guarantee for the work and handle any building control issues.
-Further information can be obtained from National Cavity Insulation Association (http://dubois.vital.co.uk/database/ceed/cavity.html)
+Further information about cavity wall insulation and details of local installers can be obtained from the National Insulation Association (www.nationalinsulationassociation.org.uk).